A Detailed History of Medicine

 Medicine is defined as a science and practice of diagnosis, treatment and prevention of different diseases.
 The American Heritage Dictionary further explaining it as the art or science of restoring or preserving health or due physical condition, as by means of drugs, surgical operations or appliances, or manipulations.
-A small number of medical professionals would disagree with these definitions although they might suggest medicine more often involves treating ailments rather than preserving health.
+A small number of medical professionals would disagree with these definitions although they might suggest medicine more often involves treating ailments rather than preserving health, as it you can see if you navigate to this website.

-Human society is rare with people who suffer from illness or injuries to be abandoned to their fate.
+Human society is rare with people who suffer from illness or injuries to be abandoned to their fate which is why we have come with innovative solutions and remedies like using cannabis extracts such as this Synchronicity Hemp Oil Tincture.
 It often happens during war or major plague but on the whole humans are a caring species who look after and comfort the less capable within their family or tribe.
 There is strong evidence that this trait was valued even in hunter gatherer societies.
 Archaeological findings have unearthed carefully arranged burial sites containing human remains that were injured or died from illness.

 The cave paintings Lascaux showing herbal plants suggest that ancient nomadic people knew of the recuperative effects of certain herbs, there have even been suggestions that morphine and digitalis may have been discovered during pre-historic times.
-Indeed, we know that indigenous people even those who have been remote from the rest of the human race for hundreds or thousands of years have all practiced an elementary form of medicine mixed with faith.
+Indeed, we know that indigenous people even those who have been remote from the rest of the human race for hundreds or thousands of years have all practiced an elementary form of natural medicine check these gummies.

 Fresh discoveries at a place called Mehrgarh in Pakistan prove that the earliest elementary medicine developed around 9000 years ago.
 People in the area had been practicing dentistry and surgery since 7000 BC.
 Sadly the Mehrgarh civilization disappeared around 2600BC and not much is yet known about their civilization since archeological diggings are continuing.
 Coincidentally around the same time the Mehrgarh civilization disappeared in 2600BC.
-Ancient Egyptian and Chinese civilization were beginning both of which then independently developed their own medical practices including dentistry and surgery such as amputations.
+Ancient Egyptian and Chinese civilization were beginning both of which then independently developed their own medical practices including dentistry and surgery such as amputations which took advantage of the newest Surgical Products at the time.

 During the time of the first civilizations, the practice of medicine had evolved into a craft that required many years of study, often as both priest and healer since curing the ailments of a patient would mostly be done along with prayer of the recitation of magic spells.
 Archeologists don’t know a lot about earlier medical practices except what has been found written down by the ancient Egyptians in their tombs that dates from as early as 3000 BC.
 One of their remedy for the common cold found on papyrus suggests drinking milk from a mother who had given birth to a boy while the healer recited a spell.